 Castello District in Venice

 The Castello area is named after the castle built there in the Roman era.
-Half of the neighborhood is taken up by Venetian Arsenale.
+Venetian Arsenale takes up half of the neighbourhood.

-Castello is the largest of Venice’s six districts and it is divided into various areas, including the touristy San Marco which includes the Doge’s Palace.
+Castello is the largest of Venice’s six districts.
+It is divided into various areas, including the touristy San Marco and the Doge’s Palace.
 It is also home to the Venetian Arsenale.

-The rest of the neighborhood is very authentic, home to various landmarks, including the Basilica of Santi Giovanni e Paolo, the city’s largest temple, and the Naval Historical Museum.
+The rest of the neighbourhood is authentic, home to various landmarks, including the Basilica of Santi Giovanni e Paolo, the city’s largest temple, and the Naval Historical Museum.

 Lido di Venezia

-If you’re lucky enough to visit Venice in the summer, then you can’t pass the opportunity to visit the Lido di Venezia, an 11-kilometre-long island where crusaders, on their way to the Holy Land, once set up camp on the very same beaches we see today, and in the 19th century, the island slowly became popular with the elite crowd of the rich and famous writers, filmstars and even royals.
+Suppose you’re lucky enough to visit Venice in the summer.
+In that case, you can’t pass up the opportunity to see the Lido di Venezia, an 11-kilometre-long island where crusaders, on their way to the Holy Land, once set up camp on the same beaches we see today.
+In the 19th century, the island slowly became popular with the elite crowd of rich and famous writers, film stars, and even royals.

-It is also the location where the Venice International Film Festival takes place in late August/early September.
-The first festival held in 1932 was actually attended by prominent figures, such as prince Umberto di Savoia, the wife of the Prince of Wales, Winston Churchill, Henry Ford and film stars Greta Garbo and Clark Gable.
+It is also the location of the Venice International Film Festival, which takes place in late August/early September.
+The first festival, held in 1932, was attended by prominent figures such as Prince Umberto di Savoia, the wife of the Prince of Wales, Winston Churchill, Henry Ford, and film stars Greta Garbo and Clark Gable.

 The Lido di Venezia has a long stretch of sandy beach and provides a great break from all the sightseeing in Venice.

-The beach is only a few minutes from Venice’s historic center, which makes it popular as a summer resort for tourists.
+The beach is only a few minutes from Venice’s historic centre, which makes it popular as a summer resort for tourists.

-Hotels on the island tend to be cheaper than hotels in Venice’s city center or mainland and the atmosphere on the island is definitely more relaxed than the overcrowded streets of the city itself.
+Hotels on the island tend to be cheaper than hotels in Venice’s city centre or mainland, and the atmosphere on the island is more relaxed than the city’s overcrowded streets.

 Teatro La Fenice

-One of the most famous opera houses in the world, the Teatro La Fenice burned down three times over before it was rebuilt for the last time in 2004.
-Designed by Italian architect, Giannantonio Selva, La Fenice Opera House was first founded in 1792.
-Throughout the 19th century, the theatre hosted world premieres of numerous operas of renowned artists, such as Rossini, Bellini, Donizetti and Verdi.
+One of the most famous opera houses in the world, the Teatro La Fenice, burned down three times before it was rebuilt for the last time in 2004.
+Designed by Italian architect Giannantonio Selva, the La Fenice Opera House was first founded in 1792.
+Throughout the 19th century, the theatre hosted the world premieres of numerous operas by renowned artists, such as Rossini, Bellini, Donizetti, and Verdi.

-The name of the theater (The Phoenix) pays homage to its ability to rise from the ashes, and its interior is absolutely stunning with detailed ornamentation and intricate motifs.
-Watching a performance at La Fenice is an experience not to be missed and is definitely worth checking out when in Venice.
+The theatre’s name (The Phoenix) pays homage to its ability to rise from the ashes.
+Its interior is stunning, with detailed ornamentation and intricate motifs.
+Watching a performance at La Fenice is an experience worth checking out when in Venice.

 The ticket allows you to access the foyer, the Apollo rooms and the parterre.
-From the Royal Box, you’ll have a great view of the stage and the entire theatre.
-You may also request an audioguide which gives you a lot of information about the history of the building, its restoration, the architects who helped build it and recreate it after its destruction more than once.
+You’ll have a great view of the stage and the entire theatre from the Royal Box.
+You may also request an audioguide, which gives you a lot of information about the history of the building, its restoration, and the architects who helped build it and recreate it after its destruction more than once.
 You also get to learn about the operas and composers that took part in shaping its artistic history.
-The audioguide is available in 7 languages: Italian, English, German, French, Spanish, Portuguese and Russian.
+The audio guide is available in 7 languages: Italian, English, German, French, Spanish, Portuguese and Russian.

 Santa Maria Gloriosa dei Frari

-The Santa Maria Gloriosa dei Frari (more commonly known as Frari) is one of the most important religious buildings, located in the Campo dei Frari, in Venice.
-The church is built in the Gothic architectural style with a stunning interior that is home to some wonderful pieces of art, including Titian’s Pesaro Madonna.
+The Santa Maria Gloriosa dei Frari (more commonly known as Frari) is one of Venice’s most important religious buildings.
+It is located in the Campo dei Frari.
+The church is built in Gothic architecture and has a stunning interior home to some beautiful pieces of art, including Titian’s Pesaro Madonna.

 Completed in 1338, Frari’s ornate tombs, gorgeous paintings, and elegant statues make it well worth a visit.